 All students of the college are members of the students Union.
 Associations formed at the department level are affiliated to the college union.
 The objectives of the college students' union are (i) to train students of the college in the duties and rights of citizenship. (ii) to promote opportunities for the development of character, leadership efficiency, knowledge and spirit of service among students, (iii) to organize debates, seminars, and such other activities, and (iv) to provide opportunities for students to organise sports, arts and other cultural activities.
 Parliamentary system will be followed in the students' Union election of the College as per the judgment of the Honourable High Court.
 The office bearer of the College Union are elected by the students as a whole in a two tier process.
 First the students of a class will elect their class representatives and programmes representatives.
-At the second level, the elected class and programme representatives further elect the office bearers of the college union including One Chairperson, one Vice Chairpersons, One General Secretary, one Joint Secretaries, one Fine Arts Secretary, one Students Editor, one General Captain and two University Union Counselors Student's Union activities of the college are fully led by the students with the permission of the Principal and under the advice of a Student Advisor.
+At the second level, the elected class and programme representatives further elect the office bearers of the college union including One Chairperson, one Vice Chairpersons, One General Secretary, one Joint Secretary, one Fine Arts Secretary, one Students Editor, one General Captain and two University Union Counselors Student's Union activities of the college are fully led by the students with the permission of the Principal and under the advice of a Student Advisor.
 The major events organized a part from special programmes are Fine Arts day, College day and Sports day.
 The Union also bring out the Annual Magazine of the College Union under the Student Editor.
 Union also organize other programmes for the benefit of the students.
 The college provide opportunities for students to be part of Academic and Other Committees.
 Student's representatives are there in IQAC, Hostel Committee, Grievance Redressal Forum, Anti Sexual Harassment Committee, Anti Ragging Committee and Ethic Committee.
+The clubs and other committees involved in social outreach and human values programme as a matter of policy is organized under a student convener under a teacher in charge.